Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will hinder the progress.
+- Failing to set achievable goals will impede progress.

-- Networks that are strong can result in new opportunities for employment and advances.
+- Networks that are strong can open doors to the creation of new opportunities for work and further advancements.

-- Overcommitment can cause mistakes in the workplace, burnout, and anger.
+- Overcommitment can cause mistakes burning out, mistakes, and internal anger.

-- Reduce stress by implementing Time Management Techniques and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals